 Nicole Whitney Dubinsky, coloratura soprano

 Nicole Whitney Dubinsky has been praised for her “warm, engaging soprano voice and excellent, nuanced dramatic presentation” (Weill Music Institute).
-Currently, Ms. Dubinsky is looking forward to recording and premiering the role of Mirella in The Lion Heart, a new original opera written by Canadian composer/librettist duo Corey Arnold and Kyle MacDonald.
-During the 2019-2020 season, Ms. Dubinsky was thrilled to sing the role of Lucy in Toronto City Opera’s video broadcast of Menotti’s The Telephone.
-She was also invited to share the stage with the Paskke String Quartet in concert and was delighted to perform the rare triple role of Olympia, Giulietta, and Antonia in Toronto City Opera’s production of Les contes d’Hoffmann.
-Ms. Dubinsky has sung the iconic Queen of the Night role (Die Zauberflöte) with Opera York, Premiere Productions Ottawa, the Accademia Europea dell’Opera in Amsterdam, and in Opera Laurier’s 100th Anniversary production.
-As a founding member and contributor to Opera Sustenida, she continues to perform celebrated arias, duets, and ensembles in their virtual concerts, and serves as the group’s public liaison.
+This summer, Ms. Dubinsky was a featured soloist with the Burlington Symphony Orchestra in their “Afternoon at the Opera.”
+She also performed as a part of the ‘MeerMuzik’ festival in Düsseldorf.
+This year, Ms. Dubinsky recorded and premiered as Mirella in The Lion Heart, a new original opera written by Corey Arnold and Kyle MacDonald.
+Ms. Dubinsky was thrilled to sing Lucy in Toronto City Opera’s video broadcast of Menotti’s The Telelephone (2019-2021 season).
+Other notable performances have included a concert appearance with the Paskke String Quartet and the unique triple role of Olympia/Giulietta/Antonia in Toronto City Opera’s production of Les contes d’Hoffman.
+Ms. Dubinsky has sung the Queen of the Night with Opera York, Premiere Productions Ottawa, the Accademia Europea dell’Opera in Amsterdam, and in Opera Laurier’s 100th Anniversary Production.
+She serves as the company’s Social Media Liaison and will perform the role of Adele in Opera Sustenida’s upcoming performance of Die fledermaus.

 Daniella Theresia, mezzo-soprano